 - 1 medium butternut squash, peeled and cut into 1/4 inch slices

-- 1 tbsp. olive oil + additional olive oil to brush on bread
+- 1 tablespoon olive oil + additional olive oil to brush on bread

-- 1/3 c. fresh sage, sliced into thin ribbons
+- 1/3 cup fresh sage, sliced into thin ribbons

-- Brush butternut squash slices with olive oil and place on a rimmed baking sheet.
+- Brush the butternut squash slices with olive oil and place them on a rimmed baking sheet.
 Season with salt and pepper.
-Bake 40-45 minutes or until golden brown, turning halfway through.
+Bake 40-45 minutes or until tender and just beginning to brown on edges, turning halfway through cooking time.